HumanSignal/label-studio/docs/source/guide/storedata.md

 ## Data persistence

-If you're using a Docker container, Heroku, or another cloud provider, you might want your data to persist after shutting down Label Studio.
+If you are using a Docker container, Heroku, or another cloud provider, you might want your data to persist after shutting down Label Studio.
 You can [export your data](export.html) to persist your labeling task data and annotations, but to preserve the state of Label Studio and assets such as files that you uploaded for labeling, set up data persistence.

 ### Persist data with Docker